Learning to Optimize via Information-Directed Sampling: Computational results

-This section presents computational experiments evaluating the effectiveness of information-directed sampling, and comparing its performance to other algorithms.
-In Section \ref{sec: beyond ucb}, we showed that popular approaches like UCB algorithms and Thompson sampling can perform very poorly when faced with complicated information structures, and for this reason are sometimes dramatically outperformed by IDS.
+This section presents computational results from experiments that evaluate the effectiveness of information-directed sampling in comparison to alternative algorithms.
+In Section \ref{sebsec: alternatives}, we showed that alternative approaches like UCB algorithms, Thompson sampling, and the knowledge gradient algorithm can perform very poorly when faced with complicated information structures and for this reason can be dramatically outperformed by IDS.
 In this section, we focus instead on simpler settings where current approaches are extremely effective.
-We find that even for these simple and widely studied settings, information-directed sampling displays performance exceeding state of the art.
-For each experiment, the algorithm used to implement IDS is presented in Appendix \ref{sec: computation 2}.
+We find that even for these simple and widely studied settings, information-directed sampling displays state-of-the-art performance.
+For each experiment, the algorithm used to implement IDS is presented in the previous section.

+IDS, Thompson sampling (TS), and some UCB algorithms, do not take the horizon $T$ as input, and are instead designed to work well for all sufficiently long horizons.
+Other algorithms we simulate were optimized for the particular horizon of the simulation trial.
+The KG and KG* algorithms in particular, treat the simulation horizon as known, and explore less aggressively in later periods.
+We have tried to clearly delineate which algorithms are optimized for simulation horizon.
+We believe one can also design variants of IDS, TS, and UCB algorithms that reduce exploration as the time remaining diminishes, but leave this for future work.